How to Close the Garage Door Manually

 Step 4: Close the Garage Door

 Once the chain is released, you can close the garage door by pulling it down.
 Keep an eye on the door as it closes to ensure that nothing gets caught in between.
-If you have an automatic garage door opener, disable it before closing the door manually.
+If you have an automatic garage door opener, disable it before manually closing the door.
 Keep reading for more information about how to close the garage door manually.

 Wire Method